Schmelzberry/NationalParkApi/README.md

   4) Clone the repository to your desktop: `$ git clone https://github.com/Schmelzberry/NationalParkApi` and navigate to root directory of project.
   5) Run the command `$ cd CretaceousApi` to enter into the project directory.
   6) View or Edit:
-      * Code Editor - Run the command `code .` to open the project in VisualStudio Code for review and editing.
+      * Code Editor - Run the command `$ code .` to open the project in VisualStudio Code for review and editing.
       * Text Editor - Open by double clicking on any of the files to open in a text editor.

   #### Download